-Homework Structure and Schedule: Assignments will be posted to the course website and are to be submitted in class on their due date (which usually falls on a Tuesday).
+Homework Structure and Schedule: Assignments will be posted to the course website and are to be submitted in class on their due date.
 It is crucial to keep up with the homework in this course.
 Therefore, short of the circumstances discussed in the attendance policy above, late homework will not be not accepted.
 I will drop your lowest homework score on the condition that you attend one department colloquium and write a short (one paragraph) summary.